Possible Dynamical Pathways to the Misalignment of the VHS 1256-1257 System: Exploring the triple evolution of the system

 Figure \ref{fig:timestamps16} presents the results of $16\times 10^5$ outcomes of the dynamical integration of the system.
 Specifically, we consider the obliquity of the tertiary, the mutual inclination, and the inner binary eccentricity.
 If at a given timestamp, the system obeys all three observational constraints, the point turns blue.
 If it does not, it turns beige.
 Once all timestamps are considered for each system, the blue points are accumulated and displayed by the blue density clouds, while the beige points are accumulated and displayed by the beige density clouds.

 As depicted, EKL can naturally drive the eccentricity of the inner binary to the observed value for a wide range of initial conditions.
 Thus, the configuration of the system is not strongly dependent on the initial eccentricity of the inner binary.
 This behavior is shown in both mass range simulations (see Appendix \ref{appendix:m312}).
 Similarly, a fairly wide range in the initial conditions for $\psi_{3}$ dynamically evolved into the final configuration.
-The error bars on the observed measurement for $\psi_{3}$ are large, so the target region itself is much larger.
-Nonetheless, several systems that started with an obliquity outside of the target region evolved to the observed value.
+The target region for $\psi_{3}$ represents the error bars on the observed measurement.
+As depicted in Figure 3, several systems that started with an obliquity outside of the target region evolved to the observed value.
+Specifically, the minimum initial obliquity that evolved into the target region is $\sim 50^{\circ}$, as highlighted by the blue contours in the middle column of Figure 3.

+While the obliquity of smaller tertiary planets can be excited from near-zero to near-polar via triple-body dynamics, the tertiary's significant mass in the VHS 1256 system limits the parameter space for this flip.
+Thus, we find a range of initial obliquities from $\sim50^{\circ}$ to $\sim130^{\circ}$ that were able to evolve to match the observed configuration.
+Non-zero obliquities are observed even within our own solar system; therefore, this minimum obliquity is not a prohibitive constraint on the initial conditions for the tertiary.
 Thus, the highly eccentric inner binary and the tertiary obliquity can be understood as dynamical consequences of hierarchical triple evolution.